solidjs/solid-start/docs/api/Body.md

 It is also the starting point for hydration for general Server-Side rendering and root of client rendering for non-SSR mode.

-It is a required componnt and should usually be placed as an immediate child of the `Html` component, after the `Head` element.
+It is a required component and should usually be placed as an immediate child of the `Html` component, after the `Head` element.
 It should include a `Scripts` component and render a `Routes` component to render your application.

 ```tsx twoslash {7-13} filename="root.tsx"